 PETA India Outlines a New Deal to Revamp Laboratory Research

-To address this issue, PETA India scientists have developed the groundbreaking Research Modernisation Deal: a road map and strategy for optimising India’s investment in research to cure disease by ending funding for strategies that don’t work, including experiments and education using animals, and instead directing resources towards research that’s relevant to humans, such as accelerating the uptake of advanced technologies that outperform animal-based methods.
+To address this issue, PETA India scientists have developed the groundbreaking Research Modernisation Deal: a road map for strategically optimising India’s investment in research to cure disease by ending funding for strategies that don’t work, including experiments and education using animals, and instead directing resources towards research that’s relevant to humans, such as accelerating the uptake of advanced technologies that outperform animal-based methods.
 PETA India is calling on the government to embrace this new plan to reform the broken medical research system.

 The Current System Is Broken